rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 #### Batch subdomain registration

 This solution is more complicated.
-We have a tool to register subdomains in fewer transactions and lower costs.
+We have a tool which registers multiple subdomains using fewer transactions, and this incurring lower costs.

 This method needs a trigger that will activate the batch subdomain tool.
 You will also need to store in some place all the subdomains that should be created at the same time.
 We provide an example of that tool [here](https://github.com/rnsdomains/rns-subdomain-batch).